fastapi/fastapi/docs/tutorial/cookie-params.md

     `Cookie` is a "sister" class of `Path` and `Query`.
 It also inherits from the same common `Param` class.

 !!! info
-    To declare cookies, you need to use `Cookie`, because otherwise the parameters would be interpreted as query parameteres.
+    To declare cookies, you need to use `Cookie`, because otherwise the parameters would be interpreted as query parameters.

 ## Recap